 Nicholas P. Money (Director and Professor of Botany) has studied fungal biology since graduating from the University of Bristol in England in 1983.
 At Miami he has worked on a variety of research projects with students that have included experiments on fungal development and the amazing mechanisms that catapult fungal spores into the air.
-He is the author of a quartet of popular books on fungal biology, including Mushroom published by Oxford University Press in 2011.
+He is the author of popular books on fungi and microbes, including The Amoeba in the Room: Lives of the Microbes published by Oxford University Press in 2014.

 [See The Man Who Studies the Fungus Among Us (NPR author interview).]

 He says: "My research and teaching are defined by my love of science and belief in its power to make sense of life, the universe, and everything else."
 His engagement in the Western Program has allowed him to explore his wider interests in the relationship between science and the arts.